PaoloReyes/Jackal-Jetson-Xavier-SDK/README.md

 4. **Prepare the Target Device**

-   Replace /dev/sdb with the correct device path (use lsblk to find your device):
+   **Important:** Replace /dev/sdb with the correct device path (use lsblk to find your device):

-   Warning: Double-check your target device to avoid overwriting important data.
+   **Warning:** Double-check your target device to avoid overwriting important data.

    ```bash
    sudo sgdisk -l=partitions_table.gpt /dev/sdb